January 1922

 Abbott (2000), pg 295

-The body of John McDonough, an ex-soldier, found in the Duncairn Gardens area of Belfast.
+The body of John McDonough, an ex-BA soldier, is found in the Duncairn Gardens area of Belfast.

 Parkinson (2004), pg 208